 1. It restores gratitude.

 In this age of “helicopter parenting,” it’s easy for us and our kids to forget that we do things for them by choice.

-I know many women believe in the Proverbs 31 role, specifically the part about joyfully serving one’s family, and I’m not arguing in any way with that approach.
-But one of the ways we should also be training our children involves showing gratitude to others.
+When I went on strike, my kids figured out that meals don’t just appear on the table: someone puts effort into cooking.
+They decided they wanted spaghetti for dinner.
 It took them nearly two hours; then they had to wash dishes after.
-When they realized after the dishes were done that their bedtime was in 30 minutes, they just about lost it.
-“Why don’t we get any time for fun?” they both argued.
+When they realized bedtime was in 30 minutes, they just about lost it.
+“We get any time for fun?” they both argued.
 I nodded sympathetically and said, “Yep, it’s frustrating, isn’t it?” as I grabbed a book and went to soak in the tub.

 2. It rebalances expectations.